5-list-coloring planar graphs with distant precolored vertices: Reducing the precolored vertices

 By using \refclaim{cl-no44} (together with \refclaim{cl-chord} and the condition on adjacent vertices with lists of size 3) it is easy to see that $Y$ and $\vf$ are always defined.
-(Note that in the case of adjacent vertices $u,v$ with lists of size 3, we have say $u$ adjacent to $p$ and $\ell=1$.
+(Note that in the case of adjacent vertices $u,v$ with lists of size 3, we can assume that $u$ is adjacent to $p$ and $\ell=1$.
 Let us recall that if $\ell=1$, then we have chosen $p=p_1$; hence, $u=v_s$ and $v=v_{s-1}$.
 Therefore, only (Y2a) and (Y3) are needed to deal with this special case.)
 We remark that the following is true.

 \claim{cl-coloring_extends}{Every $L_{\vf}$-coloring of\/ $G-Y$ extends to an $L$-coloring of $G$.}

 Indeed, this is obviously true if $\dom(\vf)=Y$.
 The only case when $\dom(\vf)\ne Y$ is (Y4b), where $Y=\{v_1,v_2,v_3\}$ and $\dom(\vf)=\{v_1,v_3\}$.
 However, $\deg(v_2)=3$ by \refclaim{cl-notr}, and $|L_{\vf}(v_2)|\ge2$ by the choice of $\vf(v_1)$ and $\vf(v_3)$.
 This implies that any $L_{\vf}$-coloring of $G-Y$ extends to $v_2$ and proves \refclaim{cl-coloring_extends}.
 Consequently, $G-Y$ is not $L_{\vf}$-colorable.
 We let $G_{\vf}$ be a $P$-critical subgraph of $G-Y$.